Blog/ROI & Buying Guide

 3. Software access for fleet visibility, alerts, and route reporting for the full term.

-4. Clear maintenance responsibility for parts, labor, and troubleshooting.
+4. Clear maintenance responsibility for parts, labor, annual preventive maintenance, and troubleshooting.

 5. A defined service response path when the robot is down.